 The Conference Board Leading Economic Index (LEI) for the U.S.

-The Conference Board Leading Economic Index (LEI) for the U.S. The U.S. LEI decreased by 0.4% in August, suggesting weaker economic activity ahead.
+The Conference Board Leading Economic Index (LEI) for the U.S. November’s 0.3% increase in the U.S. LEI suggests a favorable economic outlook.
 Image: The Conference Board

-The Conference Board Leading Economic Index (LEI) for the U.S. The U.S. LEI decreased by 0.4% in August, suggesting weaker economic activity ahead.
+The Conference Board Leading Economic Index (LEI) for the U.S. November’s 0.3% increase in the U.S. LEI suggests a favorable economic outlook.
 Image: The Conference Board

-Recession – Conference Board: Consumer Expectations – Current Conditions In the past, gloomy confidence expectations have not been a positive sign for the U.S. economy.
+Recession – Conference Board: Consumer Expectations – Current Conditions Gloomy confidence expectations have historically not been a positive sign for the U.S. economy, which can potentially lead to reduced spending and investment.
 Image: The Daily Shot

 Recessions and Conference Board Consumer Confidence Index Expectations Less Present Situation Historically, low consumer confidence expectations have not been a positive sign for the U.S. economy.
 Image: Morgan Stanley Wealth Management